amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 Rather than pooling beats from all patients, we apply **UMAP** or **t-SNE** to each patient individually.
 This makes it easier to visualize and cluster beat types without supervision, as shown in Figure 3.

+### 3. Clustering

 ---

-### 3. Results
+## 📊 Results

+![recording-207](Figures/207_all.png)
+**Figure 4 – Dimensionality reduction and clustering for Recording 207**

 When mixing beats from multiple patients, the embeddings naturally cluster by patient.
 This highlights how strong inter-patient variability is—even without labels.

-![recording-207](Figures/207_all.png)
-**Figure 4 – Dimensionality reduction and clustering for Recording 207**

 ![recording-207](Figures/DR_6x4_plot.jpg)
 **Figure 5 – Dimensionality reduction on mixed population**